-Some of our key concerns with the ordinance:• No farmers should be required to submit an application and get county approval before building a house, constructing a grain bin or outbuilding or growing their livestock farm.
+Some of our key concerns with the ordinance:• Farmers should not be required to submit an application and get county approval before building a new house, constructing a grain bin or outbuilding, or growing their livestock farm.

-• All farms should be treated the same and not be discriminated against because of their size or diversity.
+• Farms should not be discriminated against because of their size or diversity.

 • The ordinance allows for criminal penalties, not just a civil fine or stop order.

 A printable background sheet is available here .